Vivienne Ming: Education and early career

-Ming has spoken extensively on her academic struggle early in life, which eventually led her to leave university.
+Ming has spoken extensively on her academic struggles early in life, which eventually led her to leave college.
 After struggling with depression, suicide, and homelessness, she returned ten years later and received her Bachelor of Science degree with honors in cognitive neuroscience from the University of California at San Diego in 2000.
-She returned in 2016 to deliver the convocation at her alma mater.
-Ming earned her Master of Science degree in 2003 followed by a PhD in 2006 in Psychology at Carnegie Mellon University, in parallel with the computational neuroscience program at the Center for the Neural Basis of Cognition.
+In 2016 she delivered the convocation at her alma mater.
+Ming earned her Master of Science degree in 2003 followed in 2006 by a PhD in Psychology at Carnegie Mellon University, in parallel with the computational neuroscience program at the Center for the Neural Basis of Cognition.

 Career and research

-After her PhD, Ming held a joint postdoctoral fellowship at Stanford University and University of California, Berkeley, where she later joined as a research scientist and visiting scholar.
-Ming has been involved with various organisations that challenge poor education and health policy.
+After earning her PhD, Ming held a joint postdoctoral fellowship at Stanford University and University of California, Berkeley, which she later joined as a research scientist and visiting scholar.
+Ming has been involved with various organizations that challenge poor education and health policy.
 She co-founded the think tank Socos, which consults on artificial intelligence, neuroscience and education reform.
-She demonstrated that the metrics used in hiring have little influence in workplace success.
+She has demonstrated that the metrics used in hiring have little influence on workplace success.
 She worked with Accenture on how they could train staff to be more creative.

-Ming has published research on Artificial intelligence (AI) in education and created ”Muse”, a machine learning based tool for parents.
-It recommends research-based activities to support young people's creativity, motivation, and emotional intelligence.
-She has led research showing that psychological constructs such as metacognition, socio-emotional competence, creativity, and curiosity significantly affect long-term life-outcomes such as health, productivity, education attainment, and life satisfaction.
+Ming has published research on Artificial intelligence (AI) in education and created ”Muse”, a machine learning based tool for parents that recommends research-based activities to support young people's creativity, motivation, and emotional intelligence.
+She has led research showing that psychological constructs such as metacognition, socio-emotional competence, creativity, and curiosity significantly affect long-term life-outcomes such as health, productivity, educational attainment, and life satisfaction.